KB-WEB-DEVELOPMENT/inspector/README.md

 **https://www.php.net/manual/en/book.reflection.php**

-The package tries to determine if a string entered by a user matches one or many of the following:
+The package tries to determine if a case-insensitive string entered by a user matches one or many of the following:

 1. An existing abstract class name
 2. An existing attribute name